Our Wilpf Nanaimo branch began in 2002.

 The event we put the most energy into is our annual Hiroshima Lantern ceremony on August 6th .
 Held on our waterfront.

 We begin by writing to Nanaimo City Council asking the Mayor to declare August 6th Hiroshima Day in Nanaimo and invite the city to attend.
-The Council votes to do this and so the invitation is televised at the regular council meeting where they vote.
+The Council has always voted to do this and our Mayor or a Council member has often spoken.
+We read their Proclamation at the event.

-- Our MLA Leonard Krog also attends and speaks every year.
+- Our MLA also attends and speaks every year.

-- Our mayor has attended in recent years and speaks on behalf of the city.
-We often have speakers who are visiting in the area from Japan.
+- We often have speakers who are visiting in the area from Japan.

-- We have had Japanese folk dances as part of the program, a large dove puppet which people carried around the waterfront all evening, and one year we released live doves at a certain point in the evening.
+- In the past, we have had Japanese folk dances as part of the program, a large dove puppet which people carried around the waterfront all evening, and one year we released live doves at a certain point in the evening.

-We have been doing this every year for the past twelve years.
+We have been doing this every year for the past eighteen years since 2002.

 We have had Letter Writing events to the Canadian Government to vote for nuclear disarmament.